MetroCard: History and fares

+Attributes

+The cards are made of polyester.
+They measure 2.125 × 3.375 in across and are 10 mil in thickness.
+Each MetroCard has a chamfer or diagonal cutout at its top right corner, indicating which direction the MetroCard should be oriented when it is swiped through a turnstile or inserted into a farebox machine.
+There is also a circular hole on the left side of the MetroCard; turnstiles and farebox machines use this hole to ensure that the card is being read correctly.
+During a swipe, the MetroCard is read, re-written to, then check-read to verify correct encoding.

 Each MetroCard stored value card is assigned a unique, permanent ten-digit serial number when it is manufactured.
 The value is stored magnetically on the card itself, while the card's transaction history is held centrally in the Automated Fare Collection (AFC) Database.
 When a card is purchased and fares are loaded onto it, the MetroCard Vending Machine or station agent's computer stores the amount of the purchase onto the card and updates the database, identifying the card by its serial number.
 Whenever the card is swiped at a turnstile, the value of the card is read, the new value is written, the customer is let through, and then the central database is updated with the new transaction as soon as possible.
 Cards are not validated in real time against the database when swiped to pay the fare.
 The AFC Database is necessary to maintain transaction records to track a card if needed.
 It has actually been used to acquit criminal suspects by placing them away from the scene of a crime.
-The database also stores a list of MetroCards that have been invalidated for various reasons (such as lost or stolen student or unlimited monthly cards), and it distributes the list to turnstiles in order to deny access to a revoked card.
+The database also stores a list of MetroCards that have been invalidated for various reasons.
+Reasons include the MetroCard being lost, stolen, expired student, or an expired monthly card, and it distributes the list to turnstiles in order to deny access to a revoked card.

 The older blue MetroCards were not capable of the many kinds of fare options that the gold ones currently offer.
 The format of the magnetic stripe used by the blue MetroCard offered very little other than the standard pay-per-swipe fare.
-Also, gold MetroCards allow groups of people (up to four) to ride together using a single pay-per-swipe MetroCard.
+Gold MetroCards allow groups of people (up to four) to ride together using a single pay-per-swipe MetroCard.
 The gold MetroCard keeps track of the number of swipes at a location in order to allow those same number of people to transfer at a subsequent location, if applicable.
 The MetroCard system was designed to ensure backward compatibility, which allowed a smooth transition from the blue format to gold.

 Cubic later used the proprietary MetroCard platform to create the Chicago Card and Tren Urbano's fare card, which are physically identical to the MetroCard except for the labeling.